cgoliver/zminerva/README.md

 	python setup.py install

+Open git bash/terminal/console.
 Navigate to where you want the scripts, and get the zminerva project from github:

 	cd c:/
 	git clone https://github.com/Zulban/zminerva